-The Polling Place is a non-profit organization of students that want to improve access to non-partisan information about candidates in elections nation-wide.
+The Polling Place is a non-profit organization of students, seeking to improve access to non-partisan information about candidates in elections nation-wide.

 What we do